Revolutionizing Cancer Care: AI in Clinical Trials

 LLMs hold tremendous potential for trial protocols, wielding influence in optimizing trial design.
 Their skill in identifying potential protocol ambiguities ensures clarity and preemptively mitigates uncertainties before trials commence.

 Through these models, clinicians can finely tune inclusion criteria, optimize interventions, and stratify patient groups based on nuanced characteristics.
-Additionally, while the introduction of this technology is ongoing, establishing patient trust remains pivotal
+Additionally, while the introduction of this technology is ongoing, establishing patient trust remains pivotal.

 This will contribute to reducing discrepancies and expediting regulatory approvals, promising a new era of efficient and ethical clinical trial practices.